The Sunset Years of Agnes Sharp - Leonie Swann - E-Book

 Beschreibung

 It's an eventful day at Sunset Hall, a house-share for the old and unruly, when the police arrive with news that a body has been discovered next door.
-Everyone, including Agnes Sharp, is secretly relieved that the body in question is not the one they're currently hiding in the shed.
-Perhaps the answer to their problem has fallen into their laps.
-If they find out who murdered their neighbour, they can pin Lillith's death on them, thus killing two old birds with one stone.
+Everyone, including Agnes, is secretly relieved that the body in question is not the one they're currently hiding in the shed (sorry about that, Lillith).
+Now the answer to their little problem with Lillith may have fallen into their laps.
+All they have to do is find out who murdered their neighbour, so they can pin Lillith's death on them, thus killing two old birds with one stone.
+To investigate, the senior sleuths (not forgetting Hettie the tortoise) will tangle with sinister bakers, broken stair lifts, inept criminals and their own dark secrets.

 Sie lesen das E-Book in den Legimi-Apps auf: